muhliscokadar/ETL_Project/README.md

 * Created a connection to database using MySQL.

+* Created schema in MySQL Workbench for the database and tables to be loaded.

 * Created a config file to store information like user name, password, port name etc. to connect to database.

 * Checked for a successful connection to the database and confirm that the tables have been created.

-* Created schema in MySQL Workbench for the data to be loaded.
+* Uploaded Dataframes to MySQL tables.

-* Made a query to check succesfully loaded.
+* Created a SQL query to check all rows of tables loaded succesfully.

-* Join tables on yearmonth and state.
-Sum up the number of illnesses, hospitalizations and deaths by states monthly and showed average temperatues for every single foodborne outbreak.
+* Also created a query to join tables on yearmonth and state and show : Average Temperature and Total number of illnesses, hospitalizations and deaths by states and months.